Abwehr: End of the Abwehr

-Hitler had long suspected that the Abwehr had been infiltrated by anti-Nazi defectors and Allied agents, and the defection of Vemehren after the Solf Circle arrests all but confirmed it.
-It was also mistakenly believed in Berlin that the Vermehrens absconded with the secret codes of the Abwehr and turned them over to the British.
+Hitler had long suspected that Abwehr had been infiltrated by anti-Nazi defectors and Allied agents, and the defection of Vemehren after the Solf Circle arrests all but confirmed it.
+It was also mistakenly believed in Berlin that the Vermehrens absconded with the codes of the Abwehr and turned them over to the British.
 That proved to be the last straw for Hitler.
 Despite the efforts of the Abwehr to shift the blame to the SS or even to the Foreign Ministry, Hitler had had enough of Canaris and he told Himmler so, twice.
 He summoned the chief of the Abwehr for a final interview and accused him of allowing the Abwehr to "fall to bits".
 Canaris quietly agreed that it was "not surprising", as Germany was losing the war.

 Hitler fired Canaris on the spot, and on 18 February 1944, Hitler signed a decree that abolished the Abwehr.
 (Note: For a long time, Hitler had found the Abwehr suspect in terms of performance; they had not apprised the German military with any intelligence on the North African landings nor much thereafter, leading Hitler to conclude that the Abwehr and its leadership were incompetent.)
-Its functions were taken over by the Reich Security Main Office (RSHA) and the senior RSHA official Walter Schellenberg replaced Canaris functionally within the RSHA.
+Its functions were taken over by the Reich Security Main Office (RSHA) and the senior RSHA official Walter Schellenberg replaced Canaris within the RSHA.
 This action strengthened Himmler's control over the military.

 Canaris was cashiered and given the empty title of Chief of the Office of Commercial and Economic Warfare.
 He was arrested on 23 July 1944, in the aftermath of the "20 July Plot" against Hitler, and executed shortly before the end of the war, along with Oster, his deputy.
-The functions of the Abwehr were then fully absorbed by Amt VI, SD-Ausland, a sub-office of the RSHA, which was part of the SS.
+The functions of Abwehr were then fully absorbed by Amt VI, SD-Ausland, a sub-office of the RSHA, which was part of the SS.

 The Zossen documents

 During the war, the Abwehr assembled a secret dossier detailing many of the crimes committed in Eastern Europe by the Nazis, known as the Zossen documents.
-These files were gathered together to expose the regime's crimes at a future date.
+These files were gathered together eventually to expose the regime's crimes.
 The documents were kept in a safe at the Zossen military headquarters not far from Berlin and remained under Abwehr control.
-Some of the papers were allegedly buried, but the individual responsible for this, Werner Schrader, ended up implicated in the 20 July plot against Hitler and committed suicide shortly thereafter.
-Later, the documents were discovered by the Gestapo, and under the personal supervision of the SD Chief Ernst Kaltenbrunner, they were taken to the castle Schloss Mittersill in the Tyrol and burned.
-Supposedly amongst the Zossen documents was the personal diary of Admiral Canaris, as well as the Vatican and Fritsch papers.
+Some of the papers were allegedly buried but the individual responsible for this, Werner Schrader, ended up implicated in the 20 July plot against Hitler and committed suicide shortly thereafter.
+Later, the documents were discovered by the Gestapo, and under the supervision of the SD Chief Ernst Kaltenbrunner, they were taken to Schloss Mittersill in the Tyrol and burned.
+Supposedly amongst the Zossen documents was the diary of Admiral Canaris, as well as the Vatican and Fritsch papers.